joelwking/cat9k-soar/README.md

 * Phantom Community https://my.phantom.us/
 * Administering Phantom https://www.splunk.com/en_us/training/courses/introduction-to-phantom.html

 At a minimum, the REST Data Source app will need to be enabled and configured on the Phantom instance.
-This app is a custom REST handler to push ingest data such as events and artifacts into Phantom.
+This app is a custom REST handler to allow push/ ingest data such as events and artifacts into Phantom.

-Detailed instructions on how to install, configure, and get the project running.
-Call out any dependencies.
-This should be frequently tested and updated to make sure it works reliably, accounts for updated versions of dependencies, etc.
+Build instructions for each app in the `library` directory are included the `README.md` file.

+Instructions for deploying the app(s) are available on DevNet as [Application Hosting in the Enterprise](https://developer.cisco.com/docs/app-hosting)

 ## Configuration

-If the code is configurable, describe it in detail, either here or in other documentation that you reference.
+The `base_connector` class SOAR attempts to load a configuration file, by default, using the program name and '.yml' or by a YAML file specified as the first argument to the program.
+Sample configuration and credential inputs are read from the YAML file in the respective directories, for example, `library/hello_phantom/hello.yml` specifies the IP address and API key for the Phantom instance.

+Optionally, variables can be specified and are imported.
+For example, `snort_constants.py` specifies an interval to wait for new input to arrive in the alert file.

+Refer to the README specified for each app for additional information on configuring the app.

 ## Usage